Age Aware Scheduling for Differentially-Private Federated Learning: Main Results

 where $s_i^{(f)}$ is the $\ell_1$-sensitivity of the underlying learning algorithm $f$ (we adopt ERM in Section~\ref{sec:discussion_simulation}) given by

 \end{itemize}

 With the above analysis, we can now use the upper bound in \eqref{eqn:UB_loss} as a surrogate to solve the optimization problem in \eqref{eqn:def_loss_gap}.
-Specifically, for each scheduling policy $\mathcal{I} = (t_{\textnormal{c},1},t_{\textnormal{c},2},...,t_{\textnormal{c},n})$, we use \eqref{eqn:UB_loss} to calculate an upper bound on the loss difference.
-We repeat this for every policy $\mathcal{I}$ and find $\mathcal{I}^*$ that minimizes the upper bound.
+Specifically, for each scheduling policy $\set{T}_\txtc$, we use \eqref{eqn:UB_loss} to calculate an upper bound on the loss difference.
+We repeat this for every policy $\set{T}_\txtc$ and find $\set{T}^\ast_\txtc$ that minimizes the upper bound.
 It is obvious that as the number of clients and how old the data we can tolerate increases, the computational complexity becomes unacceptable.
 Hence, it is crucial to design low-complexity algorithms that can efficiently find optimal scheduling, which is left for future work.
+Moreover, extending our analytic results to the conventional FL differentially-private gradient descent algorithms with more than one iteration is one of our future work.